mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 (due to premature termination of the seed growth) - a systematic effect that is expected to be worse for 3D Bragg peaks.

-In order to improve the performance and more accurately integrate weak reflections a different approach is used here: data are integrated over an initial TOF window in order to maximise the signal-to-noise and then a 2D peak mask is determined to find the detectors contributing to the peak; data in these detectors are then focused (and a background subtracted) before applying the same method to identify the bins that contribute to the peak in the focused spectrum.
-The full TOF extent of the peak is determined by maximising :math:`I/\sigma` (similar to integration methods for step-scans with monochromatic x-rays [3]_) starting from a seed of bins identified using the skew method.
-The user can then optionally use the optimal TOF extent to repeat the procedure to find the detectors contributing to the peak.
+In order to improve the performance and more accurately integrate weak reflections a different approach is used here: data are integrated over an initial TOF (or d-spacing) window in order to maximise the signal-to-noise and then a 2D peak mask is determined to find the detectors contributing to the peak; data in these detectors are then focused (and a background subtracted) before applying the same method to identify the bins that contribute to the peak in the focused spectrum.
+The full TOF (or d-spacing) extent of the peak is determined by maximising :math:`I/\sigma` (similar to integration methods for step-scans with monochromatic x-rays [3]_) starting from a seed of bins identified using the skew method.
+The user can then optionally use the optimal TOF  (or d-spacing)  extent to repeat the procedure to find the detectors contributing to the peak.

 Technically this algorithm does not use the seed-skew algorithm to grow an initial seed, rather non-background points are found by minimising the skew of the background, subsequently nearest-neighbour connected regions are found in the